What is the MITRE ATT&CK Framework?

 CrowdCast:MITRE Engenuity ATT&CK Evaluations: Inside the Enterprise Round 5 Results

 Get an inside look into 2023’s MITRE ATT&CK Round 5 evaluation and learn how CrowdStrike delivered 100% in protection, visibility and detection.Tune In

 MITRE is a nonprofit organization created to provide engineering and technical guidance to the federal government.
 The organization originally developed the framework for use in a MITRE research project in 2013 and named for the data it collects, which is Adversarial Tactics, Techniques, and Common Knowledge-or, in acronym form, ATT&CK.

 MITRE ATT&CK was released to the public for free in 2015, and today helps security teams in all sectors secure their organizations against known and emerging threats.
 And while MITRE ATT&CK originally focused on threats against Windows enterprise systems, today it also covers Linux, mobile, macOS, and ICS.

-The MITRE ATT&CK Matrix: Tactics and Techniques
+The MITRE ATT&CK Matrix: tactics and techniques

 Specific adversaries tend to use specific techniques.
 The MITRE ATT&CK Framework catalogs information that correlates adversary groups to campaigns, so security teams can better understand the adversaries they are dealing with, evaluate their defenses, and strengthen security where it matters most.

-What are tactics?
+What are MITRE ATT&CK tactics?